Priyanshu00700/Qintern_Prototype_CardGame/README.md

-How to run the Game
+How to install the necessary for the game. click on run_game.bat

-For Windows go to command prompt
-write:  cd "Path to the folder Cake Game without
 "